 Cookie Decorating: Holiday Blossoms, Slide 1

-These late bloomers start with your favorite sugar cookie dough rolled into balls.
-Cut down on prep time by using store-bought refrigerated dough.
-Next, you simply snip and fold to form lovely flowers (see the next slide for how-to details).
+These late bloomers start with cookie dough rolled into balls.
+Use the cookie recipe below for best results.
+Next, simply snip and fold to form lovely flowers (see the next slide for how-to details).
 Colored sugar and a candy center add pizzazz.

 Cookie Decorating: Holiday Blossoms, Slide 2

 Roll a dough ball in colored sugar.
 Snip it in half with scissors, then snip each half into three petals.
 Gently spread the petals apart and lay flat.